Prime-Holding/rx_bloc/examples/reminders/app_spec.md

   - User can slide the reminder tile and see 2 options: Complete/Incomplete, Delete.
   - User can slide back the reminder tile to hide the edit options, when doing this the reminder will not be updated.
-  - When a reminder is marked as completed, its color is changed to grey, so that the user knows, which reminders are completed.
+  - When a reminder is marked as completed, its radio button is changed to selected, so that the user knows, which reminders are completed.

 ### Reminder Completed